ivanlemeshev/gameoflife/README.md

 <img src="./gameoflife.gif" width="600" alt="Game of Life"/>

+I recently visited a workshop, [9 Steps for Better Object Oriented Design](https://www.meetup.com/tech-excellence-finland/events/304005147/), in Helsinki, which gave me an idea for implementing this game.

 It is a terminal-based implementation of [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) with finite grid.
 (The cells outside the grid are considered to be dead.)